Created by Cornell Woolrich

 Live!
 Naked!
 Detecting!

 The film itself sounds interesting, although it does seem to have diverged from the original story.
-It was filmed in less than two weeks in British Columbia, Canada, to fulfill her contract at Columbia.
+It was filmed in less than two weeks in British Columbia, Canada, to fulfill Hayworth's contract at Columbia.
 It was a "quota quickie," an American reaction to Britain's attempt to protect its fledgling film industry from foreign (ie: American) domination.
-Hollywood got around the quota system by quickly setting up a studio in Victoria, B.C. and cranking out a series of mostly appalling B films, AKA "quota quickies".
-Britain soon got wise and excluded Commonwealth films (Canada, of course, being part of the Commonwealth) from the quota count, and the americans soon closed up shop.
+Hollywood got around the quota system by quickly setting up a studio in Victoria, B.C. and cranking out a series of mostly appalling B films.
+Britain soon got wise and excluded Commonwealth films (Canada, of course, being part of the Commonwealth) from the quota count, and the Americans soon closed up shop.

-Anyway, in Convicted, Jerry is no longer a stripper, but a dancer, the castanet-clicking, ruffle-swirling"Mistress of the Rhumba" no less.
-And although she doesn't get star billing (that "honour" goes to Charles Quigley), it's Hayworth who nabs most of the screentime, and its her dance routines that supposedly are the highlight of this seldom-seen film.
+Anyway, in the film, Jerry is no longer a stripper, but a castanet-clicking, ruffle-swirling dancer known as "Mistress of the Rhumba."
+And although she doesn't even get star billing (that "honour" goes to Charles Quigley), it's Hayworth who nabs most of the screentime, and it's her dance routines that supposedly are the highlight of this seldom-seen film.

 Report respectfully submitted by Kevin Burton Smith.

 | Home | Detectives A-L M-Z | Film | Radio | Television | Web Comics | Comics | FAQs | Search |